etsc9287/Strikezone-Project/README.md

 - pitches.csv pitch specific data such as count, pitch location, and pitch type.
 - player_names.csv: batter and pitcher names.

 All of this data was then merged together to create a dataframe nearly 3.5 million rows long and 59 columns wide.
-Cleaning included changing datatypes of a few variables (ex: converting "date" to a datetime variable) and renaming a couple of the keys to allow for merging.
+Simple cleaning included changing datatypes of a few variables (ex: converting "date" to a datetime variable) and renaming a couple of the keys to allow for merging.
 The first and last names of each batter and pitcher were also combined to create full names.
 Data could not be as easily scraped in the 2019 season, according to the owner of the datasets, so a few columns contain more or all missing values for that year.

 ## Feature Selection and Engineering